-- Most students are capable in physical education.
-They may have varying levels of coordination and gross and fine motor skills.
-Refer to the fine and gross motor page for strategies to support motor skills. - Consider using peer buddies or small groups to practise sports skills. - Consider assigning team members randomly so that everyone gets a chance to play. - Use clear verbal (e.g. start, game over, stop) and nonverbal (e.g. one whistle blow, music stops) instructions for learning skills (e.g. start, stop, freeze) - Some students may like extra time to learn rules, structure and strategies in games.
+- Most students with ADHD are as capable as other students in physical education.
+They may have varying levels of coordination and gross and fine motor skills. - Consider using peer buddies or small groups to practise sports skills. - Consider assigning team members randomly so that everyone gets a chance to play. - Use clear verbal (e.g. start, game over, stop) and nonverbal (e.g. one whistle blow, music stops) instructions for learning skills (e.g. start, stop, freeze).

+- Some students may like extra time to learn rules, structure and strategies in games.
 You may need to teach these more than once.
-Check understanding frequently.

-- Activity area boundaries should be clearly marked (e.g. using cones).
-A separate quiet space may help some children to calm down. - Impulsive behaviours during a game may impact performance on the field.
+Check understanding frequently. - Impulsive behaviours during a game may impact performance on the field.
 Students may make careless errors, show aggression and risk being disqualified from team sports. - Consider teaching and modelling skills that students may need during sports games.
-Have them practise social and problem-solving skills, managing conflict, sports skills and good sportsmanship. - Encourage positive behaviours, and offer feedback to students straight away when needed - Refer AllPlay Footy for more sports resources - Refer AllPlay Dance for more dance resources
+Have them practise social and problem-solving skills, managing conflict, sports skills and good sportsmanship. - Encourage positive behaviours, and give feedback to students straight away when needed. - Refer AllPlay Footy for more sports resources. - Refer AllPlay Dance for more dance resources.